-Within 50 days from the date the Partner receives the EPA Notification Letter, the laboratory shall procure one (1) sample of each computer to undergo testing from a retailer on the Partner-supplied list, or an alternate source of the laboratory's choosing.
-If within 30 days from the date the Partner receives the EPA Notification Letter, the laboratory is unable to locate samples on the open market, it shall inform EPA of this via email.
+Within 50 days from the date the Partner receives the EPA Notification Letter, the laboratory shall procure one sample of each computer to undergo testing from a retailer on the Partner-supplied list, or an alternate source of the laboratory's choosing.
+In-house laboratories may obtain the unit from their manufacturing line, but take full responsibility to ensure the unit is representative of all other units.
+For third-party laboratories, if within 30 days from the date the Partner receives the EPA Notification Letter, the laboratory is unable to locate samples on the open market, it shall inform EPA of this via email.
 If EPA determines the samples are not available other than directly from the Partner, then and only then may the laboratory obtain them from the Partner.
-In this case, the Partner must provide the product to the laboratory in a manner approved by EPA that does not compromise the quality of the test sample.
+In this case, the Partner must provide a representative product to the laboratory and provide appropriate documentation to show that this process does not compromise the quality of the test sample.
+For example, samples selected from production lines could be controlled by some other product "safety" certification where the production line process is periodically audited.
+Participating in the Nationally Recognized Test Laboratory (NRTL) Program Audit Process is one way of documenting the representative nature of the product test sample.